 2. Work out your undertone

 Have you heard these words when shopping for makeup—cool, warm, or neutral?
 These words describe the underlying hue of your skin color.
-While your skin's tone can change, your undertone remains the same and sets the foundation for your choice of a color palette.
-So how can you check your undertone?
+While your skin's tone can change, your undertone remains the same, and sets the foundation for your choice of a color palette.

 - Check your veins—if your skin tone is light enough, check the color of your veins.
 If your veins appear blue or purple under the skin, you have a cool undertone—but if they appear green, you have a warm undertone.